-Adaptation has been usually envisioned as an agent capability where agents learn how to reorganise themselves.
+Finally, adaptation has been usually envisioned as an agent capability where agents learn how to reorganise themselves.
 Thus, most works explore agent adaptation driven by individual goals.
-For instance, Sen an Airiau [21] study the emergence of social norms via learning from interaction experiences.
-The closest approach to our proposal can be found in [22] and [23].
+For instance, Sen an Airiau [20] study the emergence of social norms via learning from interaction experiences.
+The closest approach to our proposal can be found in the work by Lopez-y-Lopez et al. [21].
 Their agents can decide its commitment to obey norms in order to achieve associated institutional goals.
 In contrast, in our Autonomic Electronic Institution (AEI) is the organisation the one adapting itself.
-There are also works that include reputations models, like [24] where they collect information about norm violation/fulfilment.
-This information is provided to other participants, so they can adapt their social relations.
-Similarly, our proposal offers a third party institution that could provide this information.
-Currently it collects norm violations and adapts itself at system level but it could also collect and use norm fulfilment data and even provide it to participants.